About the Book Awards

 Books are required to meet the following criteria:

-• The book must be published between the the previous calendar year (i.e. books eligible for the 2023 Awards were published between 1 January and 31 December 2022).
+- The book must be published between the 1 January and 31 December 2025.
 The copyright date on the colophon determines the publication year.

 How to enter

-• Supply 5 high resolution files from the book (including the book cover)
+- Supply 5 high resolution files of images that appear in the book

-• Send 3 hard copies of the submitted title (once eligibility is confirmed).
+- Send 3 hard copies of the submitted title (once eligibility is confirmed).
+These are non-returnable.

 How will the books be judged?